ruifrvaz/minimark/README.md

 # MiniMark - Markdown Minifier for LLM Contexts

 MiniMark is a Python-based markdown minification tool designed to optimize documents for LLM context windows by reducing token count while preserving semantic meaning.
+It is

 ## Features